christianh814/notes/README.md

 # My personal notes

 These are my personal notes that I've collected over the years, documenting my experences.
 They are in no paticular order and, at times, not complete.
-Feel free to use them but use at your own risk.
+Feel free to use them but use at your own risk. (pull requests/corrections welcome!)

 * [OpenShift](https://github.com/christianh814/openshift-toolbox/blob/master/README.md#openshift-toolbox)
 * [GIT Notes](documents/git_notes.md)